How to Treat Infected Bulldog Wrinkles

 Specifically, those facial folds can be at risk for possible infection, leading to itchy, painful, and sometimes more serious health concerns for your pup.

-Bulldog Wrinkle Infection Treatment
+Bulldog Wrinkle Infection Treatment:

 As bulldogs get older, they become more prone to infected wrinkles.
 This is because mature bulldogs have fully formed skin folds that trap moisture (every time your dog drinks or eats) and other possible contaminants (anytime they go outside or roll in the dirt).
 These infections usually occur as moist, inflamed areas that are red and painful looking.
 You should be on the lookout for common signs of infection.
 These may be indicators that something is going on with your dog’s health.